ixianming/laravel-route-service-provider/README.md

 - If the name of the named route allows duplicates.
 Then the URL of the named route generated using the `route()` method may not be the URL you want.

-To allow duplicate names for named routes, add the `$uniqueRouteName` attribute to `app/Providers/RouteServiceProvider.php` and set its value to `true`:
+To allow duplicate names for named routes, add the `$uniqueRouteName` attribute to `app/Providers/RouteServiceProvider.php` and set its value to `false`:

 ```php
 protected $uniqueRouteName = false;